Changissnz/why_western_minimalism/README.md

 present.
 But the minimalism was violated in these events as specific cases evidence drives of maximizing, or may be drives for as little as simply winning in a comparative session.
 The trait of regeneration is a prime aspect of minimalism.
 There is a core (kernel) and it is not tangible in most cases and cannot be fully claimed by any one.
 When the meta-forms and rigid-forms come to light and eventually wither, the core can be used to output similar novelties.
-There is a reverence for a permanence that does not go haywire out of engineered complication.
+A reverence for a permanence that does not go haywire out of engineered complication.